DominickCobb-rs/undying-retribution-timer/README.md

-# Undying Retribution Timer
+# Last Stand Timer

-This plugin adds a simple timer using game messages to keep track of how long your retribution is on cooldown.
+This plugin adds a simple timer using game messages to keep track of how long your last stand is on cooldown.